-- Do not smoke during pregnancy and provide a smoke-free environment for your child after birth489 - Dietary elimination of potential allergens during pregnancy is not recommended for preventing childhood allergy - If breastfeeding is discontinued for any reason, there is no advantage in using special formulas, except under medical supervision - Soy-based formulas do not prevent or reduce the risk of developing allergies and are not a suitable alternative to cow's milk-based formulas
+- Do not smoke during pregnancy and provide a smoke-free environment for your child after birth489 - · Dietary elimination of potential allergens during pregnancy is not recommended for preventing childhood allergy - If breastfeeding is discontinued for any reason, there is no advantage in using special formulas, except under medical supervision - Soy-based formulas do not prevent or reduce the risk of developing allergies

-- Soy or goat's milk-based formulas are not suitable alternatives for infants with allergies to cow's milk-based formulas unless used under medical supervision. - Avoiding any particular foods or food allergens during pregnancy, lactation or infancy does not prevent allergy development.
+- The use of special formulas such as extensively hydrolysed or soy milk-based formulas may be used under medical supervision for infants who cannot take cow's milk-based products. - Goat's milk-based formulas are not suitable alternatives for infants with allergies to cow's milk-based formulas. - Avoiding any particular foods or food allergens during pregnancy, lactation or infancy does not prevent allergy development.